GarbearSheer/SophieMayo/README.md

 Just click clone or download.
 Unzip the downloaded folder.

 # 3. Open command prompt
 Navigate to this folder in command prompt.
-The likely file path is C:\Users\soph\downloads\sophiemayo-master.
+The likely file path is C:\Users\soph\downloads\sophiemayo-master\sophiemayo-master.
 If that is the file path type: cd C:\Users\soph\downloads\sophiemayo-master

 # 4. Install node in Command prompt